A flexible way to handle async errors in SwiftUI

 }

-Here, we fake an async call and sets an isPresented flag to true to simulate that the operation fails.
-It’s a super-simple and not that applicable example, but you get the idea.
+Here, we fake an async call and sets an isPresented flag to true to simulate an error.
+It’s super-simple and not applicable in real life, but you get the idea.

 Setting up the alert

-I have alreaty written about an easier way to handle alerts in SwiftUI in this old post.
-You can read it for a more thorough discussion, but let’s quickly just put it to work here as well.
+I have alreaty written about an easier way to handle alerts in SwiftUI in this post.
+You can read it for more information, but let’s quickly just put it to work here as well.

 open class PresentationContext<Content>: ObservableObject {